AGREEMENT BY AND BETWEEN

 C. Promotions will be based on criteria set by EMUA policy.
 The criteria and any changes will be provided to the Union.

-G. Once an employee has been selected to work the second or third shift, the employee shall be given preference for assignment to either the second and third shift based on seniority, if all other factors related to the job assignment and the need for certain job qualifications are relatively equal.
+H. Once an employee has been selected to work the second or third shift, the employee shall be given preference for assignment to either the second and third shift based on seniority, if all other factors related to the job assignment and the need for certain job classifications are relatively equal.

-Annually, during the month of January, the EMUA shall compile, submit to the Union and post in a conspicuous place a written seniority list of employees.
+Annually, during the month of January, the EMUA shall compile, submit to the Union and post in a conspicuous place a written seniority list of employees by Department.
 A master seniority list will also be provided to the stewards and Union.
 Any employee hired after the date of posting shall have his name added to the list in order of the date of hiring, and the Union shall be notified of such additions.
-Any disagreement with the seniority standing of any employee shall be submitted as a grievance, after which the list shall become binding and permanent on all employees named on that list.
+Any disagreement with the seniority standing of any employee shall be submitted as a grievance, after which the list shall become binding and permanent on all employees named on that list, except, however, to the extent that the employee is affected by a new employee in the same Department or by a change in the status of a present employee in the same Department or by any new information on that list which affects the status of the employee.
 If employees have the same date of hire, the employee who first submitted a job application shall be given seniority.
 If the employees have the same date of hire and job application date, the employee with the highest last four digits of their social security number shall be given seniority.

 ARTICLE 11 - SENIORITY, RANK AND POSTING